Huntington Alerts & Card Lock

 - Account Alerts: Sign up for alerts to get email and text updates about your Huntington checking, savings, money market or Voice Credit Card® accounts.
 (Carrier’s message and data rates may apply.)
 Alerts include low balance, withdrawal, and 24-Hour Grace® alerts for checking and savings accounts.
 For credit cards, alerts include transaction, payment activity, and Late Fee Grace® alerts.
 Learn more about alerts and how to sign up.

 - Confirm It: We’ll let you know immediately by text, email or automated phone call if we suspect fraud on your Huntington debit or credit card.
 There is no charge by Huntington for Confirm It texts.
 Message frequency varies and depends on card use.
 When you open a Huntington debit or credit card, you are automatically opted in to Confirm It.
-Learn more about Confirm It and how to opt out, or call us at (800) 480-2265, 24 hours a day, 7 days a week for more information.
+Learn more about Confirm It and how to opt out.

 - Card Lock: When your Huntington debit card isn’t where it should be, you can prevent the card from being used with the Lock Card feature on your Huntington Mobile app.
 When you find your card, unlock it.
 It works in real time.
 Even if you haven’t lost your card, use the app to lock and unlock it whenever you want.
 Just tap lock card if you suspect fraud to stop anyone from making purchases, taking cash advances, or transferring balances.